pagkly/Zed/Investopedia3/Weighted Average Remaining Term (WART) Definition.md

 Weighted Average Remaining Term (WART) Definition
 ## What Is the Weighted Average Remaining Term (WART)?

-Weighted Average Remaining Term (WART) is a metric that captures the average time to maturity of a portfolio of [asset-backed securities (ABS)](https://www.investopedia.com/terms/a/asset-backedsecurity.asp).
-Also known as the weighted average maturity, WART is often used in relation to [mortgage-backed securities (MBS)](https://www.investopedia.com/terms/m/mbs.asp).
+Weighted Average Remaining Term (WART) is a metric that captures the average time to maturity of a portfolio of [[asset-backed securities (ABS)]](https://www.investopedia.com/terms/a/asset-backedsecurity.asp).
+Also known as the weighted average maturity, WART is often used in relation to [[mortgage-backed securities (MBS)]](https://www.investopedia.com/terms/m/mbs.asp).

 ### Key Takeaways